stevelorenz/comnetsemu/README.md

     emulation results.
 For example, use e.g. 100ms as link delay instead of 1ms for large scale topology.

 -   ComNetsEmu is developed with **Python3.6**.
+    To reduce the complexity of dependencies (third-party packages, frameworks etc.), ComNetsEmu tries to leverage as much of the powerful Python standard library as possible, and prefers simple third-party dependencies when necessary.

 -   Examples and applications in this repository are mainly developed with high-level script language for simplicity.
     These programs are **not** performance-oriented and optimized.